 - Ways to use Capsules, Hot infusions/tisanes, Liquid extracts, Food, Juiced, Ointment, Syrup, Essential oil, Dried

 Health Benefits of Blueberry

 Throughout the years, blueberries have been widely consumed for their nutritional benefits.
-Some of the many attributes that blueberries are praised for include being high in antioxidants; fiber; vitamins C, A, B complex, and E; potassium; and manganese.
-The combination of these vitamins and minerals within the fruit also allows blueberries to be used for an assortment of medicinal purposes, including:
+Some of the many attributes that blueberries are praised for include being high in antioxidants, fiber, potassium, manganese, and vitamins C, A, B complex, and E. The combination of these vitamins and minerals within the fruit also allows blueberries to be used for an assortment of medicinal purposes, including:

 Improving eye health.
-Blueberries can enhance ocular health, helping prevent glaucoma and cataracts, and have also been shown to be effective for treating corneal ulcers.
+Blueberries can enhance ocular health, helping prevent glaucoma and cataracts.
+They have also been shown to be effective for treating corneal ulcers.

-Fighting against infections.
-Blueberries help inhibit the growth of bacteria along the lining of the inner walls of the urinary tract, thus preventing UTIs.
+Preventing bacterial infections.
+Blueberries help inhibit the growth of bacteria along the lining of the urinary tract, thus preventing UTIs.

 Stimulating bowel movements.
 The high amount of dietary fiber in blueberries gives them laxative properties that help regulate gastrointestinal functions.

 Improving cognitive functions.
 Several studies have shown that supplementation with blueberries offers cognitive benefits in older adults.1